 1975 : birth of the first micro-computer

 Long after the invention of the first transistor (1950), and the integrated circuit (1957), on January 1st, 1975 the US magazine "Popular Electronics" made publicity on its cover page for the very first micro-computer released by MITS, model Altair 8800.
 It was based on a processor 8080 made by Gordon E. Moore, cofounder of Intel company, and worked with only a 1 or 4 KB of RAM, and a S-100 bus (cf. Herb Johnson's web pages).

-Immediately, Bill Gates, 19 old, sophomore at Harvard, and Paul Allen from Honeywell decide to sign a 60/40 partnership to develop software.
+On April 4, 1975, Bill Gates, 19 old, sophomore at Harvard, and Paul Allen from Honeywell decide to sign a 60/40 partnership to develop software.
 They imagine that it should be fine to add an operating system to the Altair 8800 machine.
 Allen reworked the Intel 8080 emulator that ran on a DEC PDP-10 to the Atair.
 With Bill, they hired Monte Davidoff to write the floating-point arithmetic routines for the interpreter.
-They worked hard, and some time later they released the first version of MS-DOS.
-Allen, Gates and MITS signed a license agreement.
+They worked hard, and on July 1, 1975 they released the first version of the BASIC ROM for the Altair 8800 and signed a .

 In November 1975, Southwest Scientific 6800, alias SWTPC-6800 computer was released.
 Associated to an external integrated keyboard-screen, it had a fantastic look.
 Rapidly the market exploded and it was the escalation : PET Commodore, Tandy Corp's TRS-80 Model 1 and other Apple I (1976) entered onto to scene.

-On November 26, 1976, Paul Allen and Bill Gates registered the name of their new company at the Office of Secretary State of New Mexico.
+On November 26, 1976, Paul Allen and Bill Gates officially filed the new corporate name "Microsoft" with the Office of the Secretary of State of New Mexico.
 The comment is explicit, the company's business is "to identify and offer software suitable for data processing systems, data processing services, including software services."
 A giant was born.

 In 1981, MS-DOS already ran on more than 150 million micro-computers !
 Microsoft showed a revenue of $7.5 million, or 3 times more than the previous year, and had 40 employees, or 30% more than one year ago !